AER-E-344-S3-G3/AER-E-344-Lab-02/Code/README.md

+# Code

-Put any script source files in this directory.
+Put scripts in this directory.